WHAT: NZRGPN National Rural Health Conference

 A comprehensive trade and exhibition space will give delegates the opportunity to engage with industry representatives during the breaks.

 Amongst the exciting and influential keynote speakers headlining the conference are Dr of Psychiatry Hinemoa Elder (Fellow of the Royal Australia and New Zealand College of Psychiatrists) who will speak on “Isolation and connection in rural and remote mental health.
 An emergency for men”, Dame Tariana Turia (former Maori Party founder/co-leader) who will speak on Maori health and wellbeing in rural NZ, Emeritus Professor Dr Paul Worley (Australia’s first National Rural Health Commissioner), American remote medicine specialist Michelle Boltz, who will share her experience as Chief of Village Services for the North West Arctic Alaska, working together with the Alaska State Community Health Aide programme providing full spectrum primary care in remote villages across the state.
-Other keynote sessions will be on Mycoplasma bovis (eradicating Mbovis and managing the impacts on our rural communities, presented by MPI), PRIME (what’s been achieved and where to now following the establishment of the PRIME National Committee in 2017) and future student leaders in rural health, presented by NZRGPN student sub-committee Chair Jibi Kunnethedan and deputy chair Ben Alsop-ten Hove.
-Also invited to speak at the conference opening is Minister of Health Dr David Clark.
+Other keynote sessions will be on PRIME (what’s been achieved and where to now following the establishment of the PRIME National Committee in 2017) and future student leaders in rural health, presented by NZRGPN student sub-committee Chair Jibi Kunnethedan and deputy chair Ben Alsop-ten Hove.
+Minister of Health Dr David Clark will give a political keynote presentation at the conference opening on Friday morning, April 5.
 The MC will be Adrian Te Patu.

 There will be 40 concurrent session covering five streams – medical/nursing, research, student, management and community.
 Topics include diabetes, prostate cancer, medicines adherence, cvd risk assessment, creating sustainable rural health models, Health Care Homes, depression and anxiety, navigating the immigration pathway, urban versus rural health disparities, Maori use of the health service, and technological innovations for mental health, to name a few.